amimaro/tecno-brega-stack/README.md

 ## Deployment

-This Remix Stack comes with a script that handle deploying your app to production.
+This Remix Stack comes with a script that handles deploying your app to production.

 Prior to your first deployment, you'll need to do a few things: